pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 define **additional inbound connection rules**.

-Before we dive into the delivery of external traffic to Pachyderm, read the following recommendations for the set up of your infrastructure in production.
+Before we dive into the delivery of external traffic to Pachyderm, read the following recommendations to set up your infrastructure in production.

 !!!
 Note
-    We are mentioning `values.yaml` often on this page.
-Read our [Helm documentation](../helm_install) if this configuration file is not familiar to you.
+    - Refer to our generic ["Helm Install"](./helm_install.md) page for more information on how to install and get started with `Helm`.
 ## Pachyderm Infrastructure Recommendations

 For production deployments,